NewsKit Design System

 I worked with our Senior UX Designer to bring Storybook on-brand, simplify the IA and introduce visual consistency.
 We specced out each story and worked alongside engineers to improve.
 This resulted in a more coherent set of component examples that were structured consistently, which themed correctly across brands.

-☞ Advocacy and community engagement
+☞ Advocacy, community engagement and mentoring

 To help raise NewsKit’s profile I spoke about the system at various events including Converge in San Francisco and on podcasts like zeroheight’s Design Ops Island Discs.
 The NewsKit team hosted the YLD Design Systems London meetup at our offices in London Bridge which proved a successful community event.
 I also ran the NewsKit twitter account, alongside our engineer Luke Finch, where we endeavoured to grow NewsKit's audience through the medium of bad puns 😀